The New You Will Require New Habits

 Give yourself time to become familiar to yourself again.

-The new you may feel unfamiliar at first, not because it is false, but because you have spent so long rehearsing survival.
+The new you may feel unfamiliar at first, not because it is false, but because you spent a long time rehearsing survival.

 Pick one habit and make it easy.

-Tie it to something you already do, like after coffee or after brushing your teeth.
+Tie it to something you already do, like after coffee, after brushing your teeth, before opening your phone, or before going to bed.

 Keep it short.
 Two minutes counts.